Skip to main content

 Step 2

-If you already have significant experience providing care—either in Nova Scotia, or in another province or country—you may also be able to get CCA certification through the Recognized Prior Learning (RPL) Program.
-The RPL Program helps you get credit for significant care-related on-the-job training, formal education, and life experiences that you already have.
+If you already have significant experience providing care either in Nova Scotia or in another province or country you may be eligible to become certified through the Recognized Prior Learning (RPL) Program instead of completing a full CCA program.

 Step 3